codecrafters-io/llm-rules-test/rules/test_requirements.md

 ---

 ## Rule
-"### Tests" MUST include specific tester commands AND at least one explicit expected output.
+- "### Tests" MUST include specific tester commands AND at least one expected output.
+- The output doesn't have to be explicit, it can just talk about what the tester would do/check for after the input.

 ## Good example
 Command: